kvcgtr/localsite/README.md

     - Create a new job - pipeline and add 4 stages "Build", "Test", "Deploy" and "Verify Deployment" in case of changes.
 Everything in jenkins/config.xml
     - Schedule Poll SCM to run when needed it will pull all from Github if new commits

+  Workflow:
+  - make changes to index.html and save
+  - run ansible-playbook project/git.yml
+  - job build runs automatically on schedule and will update the web server page